How to clean your air conditioner filter

 10. Under no circumstances should you apply water to any of the inner workings of a heat pump.

-What you will need
+What you will need to clean the AC unit filter

 The MAC-093SS Quick Cleaning kit is available to purchase from your installer or through the Mitsubishi Electric Spare Parts service.